Intravoxel incoherent motion¶

 plt.close()

-def plot_map(raw_data, variable, limits, filename):
+the plot.def plot_map(raw_data, variable, limits, filename):

 lower, upper = limits